apache/drill/_docs/performance-tuning/drill-metastore/010-using-drill-metastore.md

 ---
 title: "Using Drill Metastore"
 parent: "Drill Metastore"
-date: 2020-03-03
+date: 2020-03-17
 ---

 Drill 1.17 introduces the Drill Metastore which stores the table schema and table statistics.
 Statistics allow Drill to better create optimal query plans.

-The Metastore is a Beta feature; it is subject to change.
-We encourage you to try it and provide feedback.
+The Metastore is a beta feature and is subject to change.
-Because the Metastore is in Beta, the SQL commands and Metastore formats may change in the next release.
+In particular, the SQL commands and Metastore format may change based on your experience and feedback.
-{% include startnote.html %}In Drill 1.17, this feature is supported for Parquet tables only and is disabled by default.{% include endnote.html %}
+{% include startnote.html %}
+In Drill 1.17, Metastore supports only tables in Parquet format.
+The feature is disabled by default.
+In Drill 1.18, Metastore supports all format plugins (except MaprDB) for the file system plugin.
+The feature is still disabled by default.
+{% include endnote.html %}

 ## Drill Metastore introduction